Apicurio/apicurio-data-models/src/main/ts/module/README.md

 includes an implementation of the visitor pattern (useful for more advanced analysis or transformation of the data model).

-To use this feature, you must create a Typescript class that extends the `IVisitor` interface.
+To use this feature, you must create a Typescript class that implements the `Visitor` interface.
 You can then either call `accept` on any node in the model (which will visit just that one node) or else traverse the entire model (either up or down).
 Some examples are below.